Bromyard Youth Voices: a rural community at a crossroads

 7. Funding support for the shelter roof to be fixed at Kempson Players (in consultation with the Police regarding drug-related prevention for the lower shelter).

-8. Easy method created of young people being able to report issues with equipment at the park to the Kempson Players committee and for the committee to communicate back with the town regarding plans, need for volunteers (Facebook messenger rather than public facing posts).
+8) Create a way for young people to be able to report issues with equipment at the park to the Kempson Players committee.
+Plus support for the committee to communicate back with the town regarding issues, plans and a need for volunteers.

 9. Additional/new equipment at Kempson Players- with age separated areas and improved football goals (currently the nets are put out and brought in daily due to vandalism which is unsustainable for volunteers).